Section 4 Capacity Building for Community Development and Affordable Housing Program

 - Training, education, support and advice to enhance the technical and administrative capabilities of CDCs and CHDOs, including the capacity to participate in consolidated planning, as well as in fair housing planning and continuum-of-care homeless assistance efforts that help ensure community-wide participation in assessing area needs; consulting broadly within the community; cooperatively planning for the use of available resources in a comprehensive and holistic manner; and assisting in evaluating performance under these community efforts and in linking plans with neighboring communities in order to foster regional planning.

-- Loans, grants, development assistance, predevelopment assistance, or other financial assistance to CDCs and CHDOs to carry out community development and affordable housing activities that benefit low-income families and persons, including the acquisition, construction, or rehabilitation of housing for low-income families and persons, and community and economic development activities that create jobs for low-income persons.
+- Loans, grants, development assistance, predevelopment assistance, or other financial assistance to CDCs and CHDOs to carry out community development and affordable housing activities that benefit low- and moderate-income families and persons, including the acquisition, construction, or rehabilitation of housing for low- and moderate-income families and persons, and community and economic development activities that create jobs for low-income persons.

 - Other activities may be undertaken as part of, or as a result of, capacity building efforts previously mentioned and shall support the implementation of other HUD programs, especially Community Development Block Grant (CDBG), HOME Investment Partnerships program, Homeless programs, and Housing Opportunities for Persons with AIDS (HOPWA).
 Such activities shall support HUD's Strategic Plan and priorities described in the General Section of HUD’s Notice of Funding Availability (NOFA).